-It’s Not Just COVID Deaths – Neglect & Abuse Are on the Rise in Our Nursing Homes
+It’s Not Just COVID Deaths – Neglect & Abuse Are on the Rise in Our Fort Lauderdale Nursing Homes

 Gregg Hollander | December 24, 2020 | Nursing home neglect and abuse

-Elder abuse continues to be a serious problem in the United States.
+Elder abuse continues to be a serious problem in Fort Lauderdale and throughout Florida.
 Thousands of elderly individuals are abused or neglected each day.
 Many cases of elder abuse and neglect are unreported because the victims are scared or unable to report the abuse.

 Many families worry about nursing home abuse and neglect when choosing a long-term care facility for their loved one.
 The thought that their loved one could be abused or neglected is terrifying.
 However, there is no alternative other than a nursing home to provide the round-the-clock care their loved ones need.